julioalcazar/Notes/ParallelProgramming.md

   *  Threads can be started from within the same program, and they share the same memory address space.
   *  Each thread has a program counter and a program stack.
   *  threads cannot modify each other’s stack memory.
 They can only modify the heap memory.

+___Atomicity___
+  *  An operation is atomic if it appears as if it occurred instantaneously from the point of view of other threads.
+  *  An atomic process means a process which is not divisible or should not divide.
+  *  The sequence of statements in two separate threads should execute in a specific order, and not overlap.